 Not sure where to begin?
 Here are a few things to take into consideration as you shop:

-- Check The Fingertips.
-Since this is the first place that a glove will show the wear and tear, be sure to get a pair that has reinforcement in the fingertips.
-This might be a more durable material covering the tip or an extra layer of soft material, but ideally, you want them to be reinforced.
+- Check The Fingertips – Since this is the first place where a glove will show wear and tear, be sure to get a pair with reinforcement in the fingertips.
+This might be a more durable material covering the tip or an extra layer of soft material, but you want them to be reinforced ideally.

 Check the Insulation